Steam educATION

 History EDUCATION

-Youth will see a blacksmith shop in action while a historian demonstrate skills & tools used in the process highlighting its importance to WV & WVU Jackson's Mill.
+Youth will see a blacksmith shop in action while a historian demonstrate skills and tools used in the process highlighting its importance to WV and WVU Jackson's Mill.

 Youth will use a hand crank, tabletop rope machine to make their own small piece of twisted cotton rope roughly the size of a bracelet.